MLS Cup 2013: Road to the final

 Both teams qualified for the playoffs by finishing in the top five of their respective conferences at the end of the regular season.
 Sporting Kansas City then beat New England Revolution and Houston Dynamo to reach the final, while Real Salt Lake knocked out defending champions Los Angeles Galaxy and Portland Timbers.

-Preparations
+Pre-match

 The 2013 Cup was the first-ever small media market cup, with both Kansas City and Salt Lake City outside of the Top 10 media markets in the US (Kansas City is #28 and Salt Lake City is #32).
 The tickets for the match were the highest price for the MLS Cup in the past five years, coming in at an average of $302 on the secondary market.
 This made it the highest priced sports event in the Kansas City area in four years, with the exception of the 2012 MLB All-Star Game.